-THE WAY OF THE FARMER.
-Using agricultural instruments, he sees springs through autumns with an eye on the changes of season.
+The way of the farmer.
+Using agricultural instruments, he sees springs through to autumns with an eye on the changes of season.

-SECOND IS THE WAY OF THE MERCHANT.
+Second is the Way of the merchant.
 The wine maker obtains his ingredients and puts them to use to make his living.
 The Way of the merchant is always to live by taking profit.
 This is the Way of the merchant.

-THIRDLY THE GENTLEMAN WARRIOR, carrying the weaponry of his Way.
+Thirdly the gentleman warrior, carrying the weaponry of his Way.
 The Way of the warrior is to master the virtue of his weapons.
 If a gentleman dislikes strategy he will not appreciate the benefit of weaponry, so must he not have a little taste for this?

-FOURTHLY THE WAY OF THE ARTISAN.
-The Way of the carpenter is to become proficient is the use of his tools, first to lay his plans with a true measure and then to perform his work according to plan.
+Fourthly the Way of the artisan.
+The Way of the carpenter is to become proficient in the use of his tools, first to lay his plans with a true measure and then perform his work according to plan.
 Thus he passes through life.
 These are the four Ways of the gentleman, the farmer, the artisan and the merchant.